nau-ecoinfo/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NASA_EOS.md

 #### NASA EOS Data and Information System: the Role of DAACs

-<iframe width="560" height="315" src="https://www.youtube.com/embed/eqZURUcmqXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9_JZyGq4su8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-> 45 minutes
+>1 hour, 8 minutes

-*Dr. Tom Maiersperger*, Project Scientist, LP DAAC
+*Dr. Tom Maiersperger*, Project Scientist, LP DAAC, describes the structure and goals of NASA EOS, and outlines the platform's operations, users, products, outreach, and current and future missions.

 #### Accesssing Data from the LP DAAC

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Ruo_ybsqfws" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nnQ44SoTIvo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-> 1 hour, 10 minutes
+> 1 hour, 5 minutes

-*Aaron Friez*, Sicence Coordination Lead
+*Aaron Friez*, Science Coordination Lead, LP DAAC, introduces the AppEEars application and explains how to access data products from the AppEEars database.

 ### Assignments in this chapter

 - *NASA EOS Coding Assignment* Obtain an Earth Data account and write a short R script to prove that you have a working username and password (7.4)

-- *NASA EOS Coding Lab* Use your Earth Data account to pull and analyze data via the AppEARs API (7.45)
+- *NASA EOS Coding Lab - NDVI in AppEEars* Use your Earth Data account to pull and analyze data via the AppEARs API (7.45.1)

-- *NASA EOS Culmination Write Up* Summarize a project you might explore using data from NASA EOS (7.46)
+- *NASA EOS Culmination Write Up* Summarize a project you might explore using data from NASA EOS (7.45.2)

 <img src="./images/CURRENT-Earth-Missions10_2019.png" width="400" />